RichardValerosoUniverse/The-Valeroso-City/README.md

 * [ ] 6: The acquiring bank continues to accredit or retain merchants with known due-diligence failures, effectively facilitating invalid or unauthorized transactions.
 * [ ] 7.
 Internal policies of the issuer or acquirer discourage transaction verification, even when reasonable concerns about validity exist, undermining Section 8’s protective intent.

-**D. MANDATORY DISCLOSURE & TRANSPARENCY OBLIGATIONS OF CREDIT CARD ISSUERS**
+**G. MANDATORY DISCLOSURE & TRANSPARENCY OBLIGATIONS OF CREDIT CARD ISSUERS**

 **Section 11 — Information to be disclosed** **Statutory text (verbatim):**